kbarszczak/DB_load_balancer/README.md

 cd load-balancer
 git clone https://github.com/kbarszczak/DB_load_balancer .
 ```
-2. The next step is to configure the docke-compose file in case you want to create local databases (if you already have those you may skip this step)
+2. The next step is to configure the docker-compose file in case you want to create local databases (if you already have those you may skip this step)
 - open the file: Application/docker-compose.yml
-- set up the docker images for the database engine (specify the docker image, localhost port and the number of created servers)
+- set up the docker images for the database engine (specify the docker image, localhost port, and the number of created servers)
 Once the docker-compose is set up we create and run the containers:
 ```
 cd Application